How to Self-Manage Borderline Personality Disorder

 When you find yourself in pain or experiencing difficult situations due to your BPD, it may be in your interest to simply find something else to do.
 This may include:

 Admittedly, distractions may not be the easiest route.
-You may find it difficult to take your mind off your emotions and in turn, distract yourself.
+You may find it difficult to take your mind off your emotions.
 However, with practice and dedication, you’re bound to find ways to distract yourself from BPD episodes.

 4.)
 Take Care of Your Physical Health

 Did you know your mental health is connected to your physical health?
-Scientists recently discovered the gut-brain axis – an interaction between your gut’s microbiome and your nervous system. ⁹
+Scientists recently discovered the gut-brain axis, an interaction between your gut’s microbiome and nervous system. ⁹

-In other words, what we take into our bodies can effect our mood, emotions, and behavior.
+In other words, what we take into our bodies can affect our moods, emotions, and behavior.
 For this reason, it may be in your interest to find diets that are best suited for people with BPD. ¹⁰

-Furthermore, you may want to take supplements for BPD, include:
+Furthermore, you may want to take supplements for BPD, including:

 Beyond what we take in, it can also help to make better lifestyle changes.
-While this looks differently for everyone, some include quitting drugs and alcohol or exercising more regularly.
+While this looks different for everyone, some include quitting drugs and alcohol or exercising more regularly.

 5.)
 Find Support